 All City employees are eligible to for Workers' Compensation benefits if injured or made ill by their jobs.
 There is no qualification period for eligibility, such as working a minimum time period or a minimum number of hours per week.
 If an employee believes he or she was injured on the job, a claim for benefits can be filed with the employee's supervisor.

-Effective December 15, 2012, the City of Stockton implemented a Medical Provider Network (MPN) Program.
-This has been implemented in an effort to control costs of Workers' Compensation claims.
+Effective December 15, 2012, the City of Stockton implemented a Medical Provider Network (MPN) Program in an effort to control costs of Workers' Compensation claims.

 City Employees not in sworn public safety positions will automatically be enrolled into an Integration Program if they have a Workers' Compensation Claim.
 This program ensures employee pay is made whole through accrued leave balances until these balances are exhausted.
 Employees who do not wish to participate may opt-out, but this decision is final; the employee will not be allowed to opt back in.